You’ve spent weeks framing the course, writing the course notes, building PowerPoint slides, booking just the right venue.

 How actionable was the information you received in the training?

 In single presenter training courses, the attendee’s perception of the course will be heavily influenced by the presenter and how they deliver the content.

 Thus rating the presenter is important but is a little difficult.
-We have tried several versions of the question over the year, and this has worked the best.
+We have tried several versions of the question over the years, and this version has worked the best.

 How engaging was the main presenter?